Main vs Sub

 Sub Accounts allow you to separate email and users, but the credit purchases and reporting are all under the Main Account.

 Credit only needs to be purchased on the Main Account.

-Emails sent on Sub Accounts count towards the Total Emails Sent of the Main Account.
+Emails sent to Sub Accounts count towards the Total Emails Sent to the Main Account.